TDIH: Barbara Dulinsky, USMC

 “Care was taken to select mature, stable WMs,” Colonel Mary V. Stremlow later wrote, “who could be expected to adapt to strange surroundings and cope in an emergency . . . .
 There was no shortage of volunteers, but not all met the criteria.”

-“[L]ife was a normal as it could be for living and working in a combat zone,” Sergeant Mary Glaudel-DeZurik remembered.
+“[L]ife was as normal as it could be for living and working in a combat zone,” Sergeant Mary Glaudel-DeZurik remembered.
 “Normal meaning going to work in a military bus with grates on the window; watching out for cabs that had no door handles on the inside and the ‘cowboys’ who sped around the city streets on their mopeds.
 I had my watch stolen off my arm before I could even react.”

 “It’s hard to believe that a war is going on around me,” Captain Vera Mae Jones wrote.
 “I sit here calmly typing this letter and yet can get up, walk to a window, and watch the helicopters making machine gun and rocket strikes in the area of the golf course which is about three blocks away.
 At night, I lie in bed and listen to the mortar rounds going off.
 The streets, which are normally crowded with traffic, are virtually bare . . . .
 MSgt.
 Dulinsky, Cpl Hensley, and Cpl Wilson finally got into work this afternoon.
 Cpls Hensley and Wilson plan to spend the night.”